Hemshin people: Hamshenis in Russia and the former Soviet Union

 Interest in Hamshen heritage is rising among Christian Hamshenis in the former Soviet Union.
 In 2006, the first music album in Homshetsma by the Ensemble Caravan was released in Krasnodar.
 Hamshen Scientific, Information and Cultural Centre began to work on exclusive projects in order to recover the cultural heritage of the Hamshenis living in the region.
 The Armenian newspaper published in Sukhumi carries the name Hamshen.

 During the Mikhail Gorbachev period of the Soviet Union in the late 1980s, the Hamshenis of Kazakhstan began petitioning for the government to move them to the Armenian SSR.
 However, this move was denied by Moscow because of fears that the Muslim Hamshenis might spark ethnic conflicts with their Christian Armenian brothers.

 After the dissolution of the Soviet Union, most Hamshenis lived relatively undisturbed.
 However, those in the Abkhazia region of Georgia had trouble coping with day-to-day life during the Georgian Civil War.

 Since 2000, several hundred of the Muslim Hamshenis in Russia who have resettled from Kazakhstan and Kyrgyzstan to Krasnodar Krai (about 1000 total) have repeatedly attempted to formally receive registration from the local authorities.
 This is similar and related to the problem of the Meskhetians.
 These actions have been made difficult by the attitude of the Krasnodar officials.
 In defiance of the authorities an organisation of their co-ethnics in Armenia have appealed to the Russian ambassador in Yerevan to get Moscow to intervene in this case and overrule the regional officials who seem intent on preventing Hamshenis from gaining a status of permanent residency.

 In the 2002 Russian Federation census, 1,542 people identified themselves as Hamshenis, two-thirds of whom were living in Krasnodar Krai.

+Sochi has an ethnic Russian majority (~70%) but is home to a sizable Armenian minority (~20%), which is especially notable in the Adlersky City District where they compose more than half of the total population.
+Most of Sochi's Armenian community are descendants of Hamshen Armenians from Turkey's northeastern Black Sea coast, who began arriving in the late 19th century.